This twist on a classic Southern pie will have you begging for seconds! Buttermilk Sweet Potato Pie is sweet, citrusy and surprisingly easy to make!

 Buttermilk Sweet Potato Pie is a fresh buttermilk custard pie flavored with baked sweet potato and lots of fresh orange zest.
 You will be amazed by the bright, fresh taste but I’m pretty sure that your favorite part will be the ease of making this delicious dessert.

-Its hard to imagine the fall holidays without pie.
+It’s hard to imagine the fall holidays without pie.
 At our Thanksgiving feast, we had 6 types of pies for 16 people.
-Lots of bakers in the family and even more sweet tooths!
+We have a lot of bakers in the family and even more sweet tooths!
 My mom brought my grandmother’s pumpkin pie recipe, Kevin made pecan and my sister-in-law baked an apple pie.
 Since the standards were covered, I took the opportunity to test out some new recipes.
 When you are a blogger, taste testers are crucial!

-So I decided to play around with variations on the standard buttermilk pie…which to make things even more confusing, is called a chess pie if it uses cornmeal as a thickener instead of flour.
-So my guinea pigs we subjected to three new recipes: chocolate, cranberry orange and sweet potato.
+So, I decided to play around with variations on the standard buttermilk pie…which to make things even more confusing, is called a chess pie if it uses cornmeal as a thickener instead of flour.
+So my taste testers were subjected to three new recipes: chocolate, cranberry orange and sweet potato.
 They were all flavorful but for me the clear winner was the sweet potato.
-It had the right texture and it was sweet, incredibly zesty and fresh tasting.
+It had the right texture and it was sweet with an incredibly zesty taste.

 Trouble is I get attached to my dishes!
-My collection is HUGE and I have been coveting this little Pyrex 206 for a while so I doubt I’ll let it slip away!!!!
+My collection is HUGE and I have been coveting this little Pyrex 206 for a while.
+Doubt I’ll let this pie plate slip away!
 Time to get more storage shelves!!!!
 Maybe the best pie plates to buy for parties are ones you won’t get attached to lol!